Sports Desk: UNM Athletics issue unified statement in the fight against injustice

 ALBUQUERQUE, N.M.
-(KRQE) – With protest against injustice gripping the nation, the University of New Mexico athletic director Eddie Nunez and the 13 coaches at the school issued a unified statement Tuesday addressing the issue.
+(KRQE) – With protest against injustice gripping the nation, the University of New Mexico Athletic Director Eddie Nunez and the 13 coaches at the school issued a unified statement on Tuesday addressing the issue.
 UNM said it is committed to their student-athletes safety as human beings.
 That safety includes being valued, respected and accepted.

 Lobo football season opener is scheduled for home on August 29.
 As far as fans in the stands go, no one knows what that will look like after COVID-19 shutdown all sports in the spring.
 The Lobos are optimistic and ready to be creative if they need to do more to make the game experience as normal as possible.